 Myth #1 You have to dive deep to see anything interesting

-One of the first questions non-divers ask scuba divers is, “how deep do you go?”
-Though some divers love the challenge of deep exploration, the vast majority of divers stay within 18 metres/60 feet where the water is warmer, colors are brighter and your breathing gas lasts longer.
+One of the first questions non-divers ask scuba divers is, “How deep can you dive?”
+Though some divers love the challenge of deep exploration, the vast majority of divers stay within 18 meters/60 feet where the water is warmer, colors are brighter and your air lasts longer.

 Myth #2 The only good diving is in the tropics

 You can dive just about anywhere there’s water, including inland areas such as lakes, quarries, decommissioned mines, and even missile silos.
 Some of the world’s best diving is found in cold water environments, such as British Columbia, Canada, South Africa, and The United Kingdom.